GP Federations and Provider Organisations

 Up-to-date advice in a fast changing environment

-- Practices can share expertise, putting them in a better position to win contracts and generate new income streams.
+• Sharing expertise and employing specialists in medical fields, putting you in a better position to win contracts and generate new income streams;

 Another option is setting up a super-partnership.
 Please click here for information.